 Regions can apply to join the next MIT Regional Entrepreneurship Acceleration Program (MIT REAP) Cohort at any point during the year.
-A new cohort of up to 9 regions starts every summer with applications due in January.
+A new cohort of up to six regions starts every summer.

 Though Champions may come from many places and should be determined based on the regional context, our experience shows that successful Champions often have the following profile: energetic, once-practicing entrepreneurs now seated in a business-facing public policy, government, or economic development role, with strong ties to regional and national government and deep connections across stakeholders.
 This person should have a current organizational mission aligned with that of MIT REAP and a job role related to accountability for creating or implementing a regional strategy to accelerate regional prosperity and economic growth and development through innovation-driven entrepreneurship.

 Team Assembly Information

 Each REAP Team consists of up to 12 team members.
 The acceptance of regional Teams into MIT REAP is evaluated based on the strength and commitment of the Champion and ability to engage core team members across the stakeholder groups.
 All team members must also speak English fluently to participate in the workshops.

 These stakeholders should be decision-makers of executive level, and have the ability to influence the creation of policy and programs in their own sector, and they should bring an intimate understanding of the current ecosystem and its challenges from their perspectives.
 With participation comes responsibility.
 Each Team member will take on the responsibility of representing the interests of their sector, identifying opportunities, and working to build support in their sector to execute on various elements of their regional REAP Team strategy.